nnyazdani92/machine_learning_portfolio/README.md

-# Nick Yazdani's Machine Learning and Data Science Portfolio
+# Nick Yazdani's Machine Learning Portfolio

-Hi there, this portfolio is a WIP, intended to demonstrate that I have a strong command of Python and am able to implement solutions for various problems in Machine and Deep Learning.
+Hi there, this portfolio is a WIP, intended to demonstrate that I have a strong command of Python and am able to implement solutions for various machine learning problems.

 So far we have:
 - NLP Text classification using BERT on the IMDB review dataset